 Departments may add enforced prereqs to blanket courses and special topics course sections without Category II proposals, as long as no enrollment has occurred.
 Contact Scheduling.

-If students have enrolled before the enforced prereqs were requested to be added to a CRN, Associate Registrar Tom Watts decides to add them or not.
+If students have enrolled before the enforced prereqs were requested to be added to a CRN, Associate Registrar Michelle McAllaster decides to add them or not.
 Such changes are rarely approved.